MA Social Work / Course details

 170 days of placements

-You will have two high quality statutory placements within a local authority, voluntary or private agency, which will enable you to develop into a confident, resilient and reflective social work practitioner.
+You will have two high quality statutory placements within a local authority, voluntary or private agency, enabling you to develop into a confident, resilient and reflective social work practitioner.

 Greater employment opportunities